bmachado/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ---

-The existing **userXX-coolstore-dev** project is used as a developer environment for building new versions of the app after code changes and deploying them to the development environment.
+The existing **{{OPENSHIFT_USER_NAME}}-coolstore-dev** project is used as a developer environment for building new versions of the app after code changes and deploying them to the development environment.

 In a real project on OpenShift, _dev_, _test_ and _production_ environments would typically use different OpenShift projects and perhaps even different OpenShift clusters.